-DupliChecker is a free and effective tool to detect the existence of duplicate content by copying and pasting a text fragment of up to 1000 words per search.
-It also offers the option of uploading files in other formats such as Word, PDF or ODT.
+DupliChecker is a free tool to detect the existence of duplicate content by copying and pasting a text fragment of up to 1000 words per search.
+It also offers the option of uploading files in other formats such as Word, PDF, or ODT.

 If you want to make one quick search, this tool is perfect.
 Just enter your text and scan it.
 But if you think you might need to frequently check for plagiarized content, it might not be the right tool as every scan is limited to 1000 words.